 A set of leg and arm pads.
 If you do not own body armor we have plenty you can demo.
 This is not mandatory, but some women feel more confident and daring with this extra bit of protection.
 Shin guards are encouraged when using flat pedals.

 The best bike to bring to the clinic: A good mountain bike can make all of the difference in learning new skills and feeling more confident on the trails.
 Make sure your bike is the proper size for you and is well maintained (schedule a tune-up a few days prior to the camp).
 We suggest a dual suspension cross country or all-mountain bike for a more comfortable ride, but front suspension only bikes work fine.
 Seat information: To maximize your fun and safe learning during the camp we highly recommend that you can lower your seat post to get your saddle at least 3" out of your way while learning certain skills.
 We think the best option for this is a dropper post (like a Rockshox Reverb) which can move up and down with a button or lever at your fingertips.
 Another acceptable option is to have a quick release seat collar (as opposed to bolt-on) that allows you to easily and quickly drop and raise your seat.
 If you do not have a quick release seat post, please carry a multi-tool so you can lower/raise your seat throughout the clinic.
-Downhill bikes, cross bikes and road bikes are not suitable for our clinics.
+Downhill bikes, cross bikes, e-bikes and road bikes are not suitable for our clinics.
 And your bike should not have a kickstand on it.
 If you don’t already have a bike, we have an awesome fleet of Liv demo bikes or local shops have rentals.
 If you have further questions, please contact us!